dmerejkowsky/blog/content/post/0085-comparing-directories.md

 # The problem

-Let's say we have a directory called O that contains a large amount of subdirectories and files.
+Let's say we have a directory called O that contains a large number of subdirectories and files.

 We find ourselves with two different directories, A and B. Each of them started as a copy of O, but then, in each of them, some files were changed, some were added or removed, and we don't know which ones.